toff63/local-lambda/README.md

-This is a utility to develop AWS lambda using golang.
-It currently only supports events coming from an ALB.
+This is a tool to simlulate AWS lambda locally.
+It helps you develop go lambda function that you plan to put behind an Application Load Balancer.

+## Prerequisites

+You'll need [Docker](https://docs.docker.com/install/#supported-platforms) installed.
+Your golang code binary will have to be compatible with Linux.

 ## Usage